raphaelmenges/RenderingFramework/README.md

 * Logger

 ##TODO (thesis topic)
+* Use more centered triangles
+* Compare triangles and quads in terms of performance
 * Techniques
   * Deferred shading (at the moment, it is a forward renderer...)
   * Occlusion ;)